 Pegasus Scholarship Exchange Program for Young Lawyers

 The American Inns of Court is pleased to offer a valuable experience to talented young American lawyers.
-Through cooperation with the Pegasus Scholarship Trust, two American Inns of Court members travel to London, England, for four to six weeks to study the English legal system beginning September 29, 2024.
+Through cooperation with the Pegasus Scholarship Trust, two American Inns of Court members travel to London, England, for four to six weeks to study the English legal system.
+The 2025 Pegasus Scholarship program will begin on September 28, 2025.
 All members admitted to the bar for at least two years, but not more than seven years, are encouraged to apply for this “once-in-a-lifetime” opportunity.

 The History